Fair Funding for Virtual Students

 What is the problem?

 In 2012, the parents of virtual public school students worked harder than any other group to win support for a Georgia constitutional amendment to protect state charter schools.
 After fighting and winning this battle, our kids are not yet getting the $5,800 per student funding level that was universally agreed to as an appropriate funding amount for online education.
 This funding level was reached after exhaustive data analysis, is much less than brick and mortar schools spend per student, and is well below the national virtual average of $6,037 per student.
-This means our virtual students in Georgia aren’t getting the services they deserve and that their taxes are paying for.
-Making matters worse, virtual parents are not being given a chance to discuss these concerns in an open public process.
+This means our virtual students in Georgia aren’t getting the services they deserve and that their families' taxes are paying for.
+Virtual parents should be given a chance to discuss these concerns in an open public process.

 How will adequate funding help in Georgia?